 Denmark has diplomatic missions in 13 African countries:

-All of these countries are simultaneously partner countries, with the exception of South Africa.
+All of these countries are simultaneously priority countries, with the exception of South Africa, Benin and Zambia.
 South Sudan and Somalia are also partner countries for Danida.
-The partnerships with Benin and Zambia are being phased out.

 Ministry of Foreign Affairs of DenmarkDanidaAsiatisk Plads 2 DK-1448 Copenhagen K Tel. +45 33 92 00 00Fax +45 32 54 05 firstname.lastname@example.org